mgcvale/FluidFX/doc/getting-started/core-concepts.md

 #### Applying what we've learned

 And... that's pretty much it for the basics!
-Lets apply what we've learned by improving that previous login screen.
+Let's apply what we've learned by improving that previous login screen.

 ```java
 new VGroup().wStyleClass("p-6", "spacing-3").wChildren(